aws-samples/lex-automated-chatbot-designer-genesys-transcripts/README.md

-The application uses several AWS resources, including Lambda functions , Event Bridge , Event Bridge rules and s3 buckets.
+The application uses several AWS resources, including AWS Lambda functions , Amazon Event Bridge , Amazon Event Bridge rules and Amazon S3 buckets.
 These resources are defined in the `template.yaml` file in this project.

 ## Prerequisites